bazel-contrib/rules_nodejs/docs/TypeScript.md

+#### `declaration_dir`

+a string specifying a subdirectory under the bazel-out folder where generated declaration
+    outputs are written.
+Equivalent to the TypeScript --declarationDir option.
+    By default declarations are written to the out_dir.

+Defaults to `None`

-#### `outdir`
+#### `out_dir`

 a string specifying a subdirectory under the bazel-out folder where outputs are written.
+    Equivalent to the TypeScript --outDir option.
-    Note that Bazel always requires outputs be written under a subdirectory matching the input package, so if your rule appears in path/to/my/package/BUILD.bazel and outdir = "foo" then the .js files will appear in bazel-out/[arch]/bin/path/to/my/package/foo/*.js
+    Note that Bazel always requires outputs be written under a subdirectory matching the input package, so if your rule appears in path/to/my/package/BUILD.bazel and out_dir = "foo" then the .js files will appear in bazel-out/[arch]/bin/path/to/my/package/foo/*.js.
+    By default the out_dir is '.', meaning the packages folder in bazel-out.

 Defaults to `None`

-#### `rootdir`
+#### `root_dir`

 a string specifying a subdirectory under the input package which should be consider the
     root directory of all the input files.
+    Equivalent to the TypeScript --rootDir option.
+    By default it is '.', meaning the source directory where the BUILD file lives.

 Defaults to `None`